Trip created by Stevie Christie

 All you need to know about your trip, this essential document is a must for all adventures.

-From the majesty of Royal Deeside (where the Queen has her Scottish residence at Balmoral Castle) to Strathspey, where the high plateau rises above the charming villages, flanked by some of Scotland’s oldest forests, Cairngorm National Park delights at every turn.
+From the majesty of Royal Deeside (where the royal family have their Scottish residence at Balmoral Castle) to Strathspey, where the high plateau rises above the charming villages, flanked by some of Scotland’s oldest forests, Cairngorm National Park delights at every turn.

-As well as savouring its wilderness, we’ll discover its heritage as we visit a whisky distillery, a 13th century Highland Castle and a wildlife reserve on this memorable walking holiday.
+As well as savouring its wilderness, we’ll discover its heritage as we visit a 13th century Highland Castle and a wildlife reserve on this memorable walking holiday.

 This circular hike is one of the best in Royal Deeside.
 We follow a good trail north to the edge of the Cairngorm plateau, where some of the highest peaks in Scotland rise from the deep glens.
 The wilderness is striking and the beauty is all around.
 The rivers are a real highlight with the striking rock features of the Linn of Dee and the Devil’s Punchbowl most notable.
 Overnight Royal Deeside.
 (B, L, D)